Frequently Asked Questions

 8. Individuals who opt out of the Settlement Class and this Settlement by sending a valid and timely Opt-Out Letter to the Claims Administrator.

-Class Members who do not qualify for a Settlement Payment will have the right to opt out of the settlement to pursue their own claim.
+Class Members who do not qualify for a Settlement Payment had the right to opt out of the settlement to pursue their own claim.

-Class Members will receive a third notice informing them of the amount of their payment and the amount of attorney’s fees Class Counsel will request.
+A third notice was sent to Class Members in June 2023 informing them of the estimated amount of their payment and the amount of attorney’s fees Class Counsel that was requested.

 Back To Top